Shasor/lem-in/README.md

 Lem-in will read from a file (describing the ants and the colony) given in the arguments.
 Upon successfully finding the quickest path, lem-in will display the content of the file passed as argument and each move the ants make from room to room.

+visualizer reads Lem-in's output, then launches a graphical display of the anthill and its resolution.

 ### Usage

 ```bash